leoamaro01/task-list-backend/README.md

 # Task List

+This is a back-end source code of the Task List app for the cuban.engineer technical test.

+Download the front-end web app from [here](https://www.github.com/leoamaro01/task-list) to view this app in real action.

-This project was developed as a technical test for cuban.engineer
+This was made using Fastify as a framework, with MikroORM for database management.
+An SQLite database was used to store the data.

 To run the server, you must execute the following commands: